-- a) Regulatory framework: There is no regulatory framework for GE animals or cloning. - b) Approvals: None at this time. - c) Innovative biotechnologies: Ecuador has yet to decide if and how to regulate innovative biotechnologies such as genome editing in animals and cloning. - d) Labeling and traceability: No specific labeling or traceability requirements exist other than the labeling requirements that apply to food products containing GE plants.
+- a) Regulatory framework: There is no regulatory framework for GE animals or cloning; and/or products derive from these animals or their offspring. - b) Approvals: None at this time. - c) Innovative biotechnologies: Ecuador has yet to decide if and how to regulate innovative biotechnologies such as genome editing in animals and cloning. - d) Labeling and traceability: No specific labeling or traceability requirements exist other than the labeling requirements that apply to food products containing GE plants.
 FAS/Quito is not aware of any traceability requirements.
-However, as in the case of plants, the responsibility over traceability falls under the trader who must be able to certify that an ingredient is not "transgenic". - e) Intellectual property rights (IPR): There are no biotechnology-specific IPR regulations. - f) International treaties/forums: Ecuador does not officially support international groups that back or oppose GE animals or cloning. - g) Related issues: None at this time.
+However, as in the case of plants, the responsibility over traceability falls to the trader who must be able to certify that an ingredient is not "transgenic". - e) Intellectual property rights (IPR): There are no biotechnology specific IPR regulations. - f) International treaties/forums: Ecuador does not officially support international groups that support or oppose GE animals or cloning.
+Ecuador is a very active member of the Codex Alimentarius.
+Ecuador is a member of the World Organization for Animal Health (OIE).
+Ecuador has not been active in discussions related to animal biotechnologies. - g) Related issues: None at this time.